Maria Liegghio

 Accepting New Graduate Students

 Maria Liegghio is an Associate Professor in the School of Social Work at York University, Toronto, Ontario, Canada.
-Her main areas of research are social work epistemology in mental health; the stigma of mental illness in child and youth mental health, or more critically children's psychiatrization; critical social work education, theory, and practice; and collaborative, community-based and participatory action research.
+Her main areas of research are social work epistemology in mental health; resilience to trauama; the stigma of mental illness in child and youth mental health, or more critically children's psychiatrization; critical social work education, theory, and practice; and collaborative, community-based and participatory action research.
 She has extensive experience working as a child and family mental health therapist.
-Her current work is focused on the experiences psychiatrized children and youth and their caregivers have of crisis responses, policing, and police encounters.
-She has three projects: 1) a study exploring the "mental health" experiences children and youth have, in particular, their experiences of "crisis/distress" and of accessing and using mental health services, specifically crisis and police services; 2) a study exploring the emotional, functional, and financial (provisioning) contributions youth make living in low-income, lone mother households; and 3) an international collaboration exploring theories about "trauma" and "resilience" as organizing frameworks for violence prevention and intervention in El Salvador, with a particular focus on de-colonial research and practice approaches.
+Her current work is focused on resilience as a socio-political construct, and in particular the resilience of children, youth, and families through the Covid19 pandemic.
+Adopting de-colonial research and practice approaches, she has three projects: 1) a study exploring the "mental health" experiences of Canadian children and youth, and their families accessing and using mental health services during and through the pandemic; 2) an international collaboration exploring resilience to trauma as an organizing framework for violence prevention and intervention in El Salvador; and 3) an IDRC supported project exploring innovation in resilience to trauma programming for fostering women's post-pandemic recovery in El Salvador.
+She recently concluded a MITACS supported initiative exploring "promising practices" for multi-sector collaboration in the provision of child and youth mental health services.

 Degrees